Get a risk-based view of your entire attack surface so you can quickly identify, investigate and prioritize vulnerabilities.

 - API interface to Tenable.io’s cumulative database

-For other supported Tenable integrations, see the following:
+For other supported Tenable integrations, refer to the following information:

-- API User must have Tenable Standard role access to use this connector (per Tenable’s requirements) in order to access their cumulative database.
+- The API user must have Tenable Administrator role access to use this connector (per Tenable’s requirements) to access their cumulative database.

-- If the API user does not have correct role, you will see “403 Forbidden” errors when you attempt to run the connector.
-If you encounter issues, try using Administrator role.
+- If the API user does not have the Administrator role, you will see “403 Forbidden” errors when you attempt to run the connector.

 -